Probationary period review process

-Managers should confirm the extension in a letter (PP5) to the colleague and also inform HR Services of the extension.
+Managers should confirm the extension in a letter (PP5) to the colleague.
 Template letter PP6 should be used to invite the colleague to a review meeting at the end of the extension

 We may also decide to extend a colleague’s probationary period if they have been off work sick, or absent for other reasons for a length of time during this period.
 Managers should send the colleague a letter (PP7) to let them know that their probationary period has been put on hold and will restart when they return to work.